 Taking the NEBOSH General Certificate Online is one of the most convenient ways to get your entry qualification into health and safety.
 You can work from anywhere, from any device with the online course meaning you can complete the Certificate in your own time, at your own pace.

-Are you wondering if devoting time and money (yours or your employer’s) to taking a NEBOSH Certificate Health and Safety qualification is going to be worthwhile?
+Are you wondering if devoting time and money (yours or your employer’s) to taking the NEBOSH General Certificate is going to be worthwhile?
 Read on if you want some answers to this question.
 Find out how the NEBOSH Certificate can start to make some positive changes to your working life – now and for the future.